 It isn’t just the governor who stands to get ensnared in the melee.
 Both of Boston’s mayoral candidates have deep ties to progressive politics and allies on both sides of the debate.
 Whoever emerges the victor will be left to muscle the Baker administration to find a solution, or possibly a middle ground.

 Regardless of who wins the battle—whether Franklin Park becomes 13 acres larger or smaller, whether there are human services at the Arborway Yard or a bus-charging station and affordable and market-rate housing—there will be plenty of scars that cut through the city’s activist community.
 Perhaps no one feels this divide as keenly as longtime Dorchester activist and former healthcare executive Bill Walczak.
-He spent a career working on issues of homelessness, mental health, and substance abuse, including as the founder and CEO of the South End Community Health Center, yet finds himself on the side of the green space activists who want to see the Shattuck returned to Franklin Park.
+He spent a career working on issues of homelessness, mental health, and substance abuse, including as the CEO of the South End Community Health Center and founder of the Codman Square Health Center, yet finds himself on the side of the green space activists who want to see the Shattuck returned to Franklin Park.
 “We’ve pitted people who want to see parkland and open space against human service advocates,” he says.
 “That, to me, is so unnecessary.”